 Share this article

-But, establishing effective data governance in an organization can be complex and challenging.
-So, let us first understand the common challenges while implementing data governance and insights on how to overcome them.
+However, establishing effective data governance in an organization can be complex and challenging.
+So, in this blog, we will understand the common challenges while implementing data governance and insights on how to overcome them.

 Table of contents

-- Understanding the top challenges in implementing data governance
+- Understanding the data governance challenges in implementing data governance

 - Overcoming change resistance: Challenges in implementing data governance initiatives